 The City is pleased to announce our new ADA Transition Plan passed on second reading at City Council on Tuesday, January 7, 2020.
 This new plan is the City’s assessment of its current policies, practices, and procedures which will be used by City staff to prioritize improvements to pedestrian facilities throughout the community.
-The City encourages ongoing participation from the public and disabled community to develop methods to remove barriers to improve accessibility for all citizens.
+The City encourages ongoing participation from the public, and those in the community with disabling conditions or disabilities, to develop methods to remove barriers to improve accessibility for all citizens.

 ADA Grievance Procedure

 The City of Lebanon Grievance Procedures information as well as a online form can be found at the Grievance Procedures page.

 La información de los Procedimientos de Quejas de City of Lebanon se pueden encontrar en el documento nombrado “Procedimientos de Quejas”.
 Hacer clic aquí para leer el documento.